Pembrokeshire In A Nutshell

 Newport is a picture postcard, particularly the Parrog.
 The Nevern Estuary flows into the curve and deposits shallow waters, as if it knows that only small boats are more aesthetic to the discerning photographer.

-Skomer Island – the highlight of my kids’ trip to Wales this year with their dad, my youngest now sleeps with a Puffin every night!
+Skomer Island – the highlight of my kids’ trip to Wales this year, my youngest now sleeps with a Puffin every night!
 An island of wildlife that attracts a lot of attention each year as the different phases of nature put on a varying performance from month to month.
 Whether it be the spring landing of Puffins, the summer swimming of Dolphins or the birthing of the fluffy grey seal pups in Autumn – there is a natural display of some sort to pull at your heart strings.

 Six days a week, from April to September 30th, a 50 seater boat leaves from Martin’s Haven, 12 miles South-west of Haverford West and allows you several hours of joy, watching the wildlife that calls Skomer home.
 You musn’t miss this trip!

 I can whole heartedly recommend the Spindrift Cottage at Furzton, between Pembroke and Stackpole.
 It sleeps 4, plus a little one, and is in the best of locations with wonderful views.
 The owners are super friendly and their decor tastes are impeccable.